jimkang/phonemenon/README.md

 **phoneme-syllable-analyze.js**

-A script that pipes [CMU Pronouncing Dictionary](http://www.speech.cs.cmu.edu/cgi-bin/cmudict) text into `syllablize-through`, then pipes that into `syllable-freq-analysis` to get a JSON object that has a key for every possible syllable whose value is an object listing all of the syllables that could follow it, along with the number of times the syllable did follow it.
+A script that pipes [CMU Pronouncing Dictionary](http://www.speech.cs.cmu.edu/cgi-bin/cmudict) text into `syllablize-through`, then pipes that into `syllable-freq-analysis` to get a JSON object that has a key for every possible syllable with a value like this one for "hey/hay":

+  "HH-EY": {
+    "M-IY": 2,
+    "V-IH-NG": 3,
+    "M-EY": 3,
+    "G-AH-N": 10,
+    "V-AH-N": 5,
+    "G-AH-N-Z": 3,
+    "B-ER": 6,
+    "B-AH-L": 1,
+    "B-IY": 1,
+    "D-AH-N": 7,
+    "D-ER": 2,
+    "D-IY-Z": 1,
+    "D-AH": 2,
+    "F-ER": 1,
+    "F-IY": 1,
+    "G-AA-R": 1,
+    ...
+  },

+The value lists all of the syllables that could follow it, along with the *number of times* that the syllable did follow it.
 There is a special key called 'START' that lists all the syllables that can start a word.

     cat ../cmudict/cmudict.0.7a | node phoneme-syllable-analyze.js syllable-analysis.json